pmean/build-website/text/05/FunnyFractions.md

 On my [web page about odds ratios](../journal/oddsratio.asp), I point out the fractions are funny and cite some well known examples of how fractions behave in a counter intuitive fashion.
-One of the examples I cite is a Car Talk Puzzler problem about a 100 pound sack of potatoes.Â I cited the puzzler book that Tom and Ray Magliozzi had published:
+One of the examples I cite is a Car Talk Puzzler problem about a 100 pound sack of potatoes.
+I cited the puzzler book that Tom and Ray Magliozzi had published:

 -   **A Haircut in Horse Town: And Other Great Car Talk